EU Commission hearings approach conclusion

 FIRST VICE-PRESIDENT FRANS TIMMERMANS

 Netherlands, centre-left, 53.
 Juncker's "right-hand" with a roving brief to keep order in new, two-tier hierarchy, charged with delivering Juncker's promises.
-Former diplomat, foreign minister, prodigious linguist including Russian learned on military service.
-Lawmakers say he will add fostering sustainable development to his brief to ease environmentalists' concerns about the new energy and climate change commissioner.
+Former diplomat and foreign minister, prodigious linguist including Russian learned on military service.
+That may serve well as Ukraine crisis goes on.

 VICE-PRESIDENT, BUDGET, KRISTALINA GEORGIEVA